Intelligence-led economic crime & security solutions

 DATA ACCESS, NOT PROBLEM-SOLVING

-Organising information is not the same as creating intelligence.
-You still need to know what question to ask — and the answer to 'what do we do with this data?' is not in any current analytics platform.
-Palantir was built for a pre-AI world.
-It organises information; it does not create understanding.
+Organising information is not the same as creating intelligence and insight.
+You still need to know what question to ask — and the answer to 'what do we do with this data and how do we act on it' is not in any current analytics platform.
 The critical strategic question remains unanswered after a typical implementation of 12 to 18 months and €5–15 million in investment.
-Data access is now commoditised.
-The competitive frontier is cognition — the answer is context and have the right engine to solve it.
+The competitive frontier for companies is cognition — the answer is context and have the right engine to solve it.

 TACTICAL PILOTS THAT DO NOT SCALE

-95% of AI pilots fail to scale beyond process automation.
-The reasons are structural, not technical.
+90% of AI pilots have failed to scale beyond process automation.
+The reasons are structural and experiential, not technical.

-Generic AI tools are not built for the specific data models, regulatory frameworks, and detection typologies of financial crime.
+Generic AI tools are not built for the specific data models, regulatory frameworks, audit / evidencing requirements and detection typologies of economic crime, let alone delivering the supporting change that enables action.
 They require years of configuration and fine-tuning to approach required accuracy levels.
 They also hallucinate generating confident, plausible, and wrong outputs that cannot be tolerated in regulatory environments.
 And they cannot meet the explainability standards that the FCA and OFAC now expect.

-AI/Agent projects are failing throughout fintech when the agent is directed to work with very large or very siloed data.
+Agentic AI projects are failing throughout fintech when the agent is directed to work with very large or very siloed data, as the agents do not have the ability to understand what such complex data genuinely means.

 VENDOR DEPENDENCY, NOT CLIENT CAPABILITY

-The current model of AI deployment creates dependency on technologists who do not understand the business, not enduring capability.
-Clients ends up with neither the solution nor the understanding.
+The current model of AI deployment creates dependency on third party advisors and technologists who do not understand the business, are not seeking to build enduring capability or knowledge within the perimeter.
+Clients end up with neither the solution nor the understanding on how to maintain and improve, further undermining the operational resilience of the world's biggest organisations.
+Agents, Data and learning must sit and evolve inside the business.

 Pilots become the vendor's learning exercise.
 Embedded consultants absorb institutional knowledge.
 Internal teams are bypassed rather than developed.
 When the engagement ends — and they always end — the client is more reliant on external vendors and less capable of independent AI adoption than when they started.
 This is not a side effect of the current model.
 It is the model.
 And it is the primary reason that AI investment in financial services continues to generate strategic disappointment despite significant capital commitment.